|

 Our Story – Why We Use Tallow

-Ever since I was a young child, I remember being prone to skin issues.
-From cracked skin after spending time in the swimming pool to lathering Aquaphor on my face in the dry winter months.
-Dry skin has always plagued me.
+Ever since I was a young child, I had highly sensitive skin.
+From cracked skin after spending time in the swimming pool, to lathering Aquaphor on my face in the dry winter months, dry skin has always plagued me.
+Thankfully, I’ve come a long way.

 smiling homestead family in overalls